qruto/laravel-flora/README.md

 php artisan install
 ```

-When you fetch a fresh application, everything will be set up for you.
+Run it when you fetch a fresh application, everything will be set up for you.

 Refresh application state by: